 The Office of the Dean of Student Affairs provides resources, education and training around issues of sexual violence.
-Benje Douglas, Director of Gender Violence Prevention and Education, serves as the Advisor to the Student Sexual Misconduct Board.
+Benje Douglas, Director of Title IX and Compliance, serves as the Advisor to the Student Sexual Misconduct Board.
 Mr. Douglas, along with a group of dedicated student leaders, work to develop an array of programs that focus on sexual violence prevention.

 The goal of this group is to create a safe and open environment in which discussion of issues surrounding sexual violence is encouraged and ongoing.
 Resources and programs educate the community about the realities of sexual, dating and relationship violence.
 This work is supported by the Alliance for Sexual Assault Prevention, a working group on campus that is made up of representatives from different student groups.

 The Alliance for Sexual Assault Prevention (ASAP) is an umbrella organization made up of representatives from many different groups on campus.
 The groups include Peer Health, the Athletic Council, BMASV, Safe Space, V-Space, V-Day, Bowdoin Queer Straight Alliance (BQSA), Class Councils, Bowdoin Student Government (BSG), Peer Health, Women's Resource Center (WRC), African American Society, Latin American Student Organization (LASO), Spirituality Group and the Inter-House Council.
 These groups work in partnership to create an atmosphere on Bowdoin's campus where all students know how to communicate in sexual situations, look out for each other, intervene when necessary, and feel encouraged to have healthy and safe relationships.